Agastya Samhita

 Agastya Samhita (lit.
 'Agastya's Compendium') is the title of several works in Sanskrit text attributed to the ancient sage (rishi) Agastya.
 (Note: For a listing of the various works, and the surviving manuscripts of the work distributed across libraries in India and internationally, see V. Raghavan, New Catalogus Catalogorum (1968--), v.1, pp. 20--22.

 One of the works under this title belongs to the corpus of Pancharatra texts (see sources below).)

+The text contains a passage that some interpret as instructions for creating a rudimentary galvanic battery using copper plates, zinc, and earthenware pots (similar to the famous Parthian Battery).
+Modern amateur experiments using the specific listed components have measured an open-circuit voltage of roughly 1.138 volts and a short-circuit current of 23 mA.

 Pancharatra

 One of the samhitas of the Pāñcarātrāgama is the Agastya Saṁhitā, which is about the worshipping of Rāma, Sītā, Lakṣmaṇa, and Hanumān, as laid down by Agastya.
 It is also known as Agastya-Sutīkṣṇa-Samvāda, as it is in the form of a conversation between the sages Sutīkṣṇa and Agastya.

 There are also other works titled Agastya Samhita among the Pancharatra texts, which are different from Sutīkṣṇa-Agastya-samvāda.

 Puranas

 Sections of certain Puranas believed to have been written by Agastya are called Agastya Samhita as well.